MARCspec/MARCspec/marc-spec.md

 * with the operator "=" one of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

-* with the operator "^" none of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.
+* with the operator "!=" none of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

 * with the operator "~" one of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

+* with the operator "!~" none of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

-* with the operator "?" by the right hand *subTerm* a referenced value exists.
+* with the operator "?" by the right hand *subTerm* referenced data exists.

+* with the operator "!" by the right hand *subTerm* no referenced data exists.

 * one of the repeated *subSpecs* are validated as true (OR).